To find out which is the best backlink checker tool I decided to setup a test between-

 It downloads your backlinks from a number of sources and they even have their own database of links similar to the services above the software accesses directly.

-Unlike the monthly fee based services above this software is available for a one time fee of $99.75 (or $249 as part of SEO Powersuite).
+Unlike the monthly fee based services below this software is available for a one time fee of $124.75 (or $299 as part of SEO Powersuite).
+There is also a free version available to download but with limitations.

 Putting Them To The Test